kinopee0219/capstone/report.md

 As for **metics**, MSE are employed in order to give more penalty on larger error compared to MAE because it employs squared value.

 As for **deep learning models**, models performing well on a time-series problem are selected.
 As mentioned above, RNN is employed as benchmark model.
 It has been widely used for time-series prediction problem so far.
-According the convention, RNN is selected and RNN network with 7 layers composed of 6 RNN layers and 1 Dence is epmployed as the benchmark model and trained on those datasets with 'adam' optimizer.
+According the convention, RNN is selected and RNN network with 7 layers composed of 6 RNN layers and 1 Dence is employed as the benchmark model and trained on those datasets with 'adam' optimizer.

 As for **optimizer**, **['adam'](https://arxiv.org/pdf/1412.6980.pdf)** is used in this paper.
 Adam is a popular algorithm in the field of deep learning because it achieves good results fast.In the original paper, Adam was demonstrated empirically to show that convergence meets the expectations of the theoretical analysis.
 Adam was applied to the logistic regression algorithm on the MNIST character recognition and IMDB sentiment analysis datasets, a Multilayer Perceptron algorithm on the MNIST dataset and Convolutional Neural Networks on the CIFAR-10 image recognition dataset.